eadmaster/awesome-cloudless/README.md

 # awesome_cloudless

-Curated list of awesome smart devices that can operate without an internet connection.
+Curated list of awesome smart devices that can operate without an internet connection and a private cloud subscription.

 Admission requirements: